Obsessive–compulsive disorder: Obsessions

-People with scrupulosity OCD may face intrusive thoughts such as worrying about going to hell.
+People with scrupulosity OCD may face intrusive thoughts such as worrying about death.

 Obsessions are stress-inducing thoughts that recur and persist, despite efforts to ignore or confront them.
 People with OCD frequently perform tasks, or compulsions, to seek relief from obsession-related anxiety.
 Within and among individuals, initial obsessions vary in clarity and vividness.
 A relatively vague obsession could involve a general sense of disarray or tension, accompanied by a belief that life cannot proceed as normal while the imbalance remains.
 A more intense obsession could be a preoccupation with the thought or image of a close family member or friend dying, or intrusive thoughts related to relationship rightness.
-Other obsessions concern the possibility that someone or something other than oneself—such as God, the devil or disease—will harm either the patient or the people or things the patient cares about.
+Other obsessions concern the possibility that someone or something other than oneself—such as God, the devil, or disease—will harm either the patient or the people or things the patient cares about.
 Others with OCD may experience the sensation of invisible protrusions emanating from their bodies or feel that inanimate objects are ensouled.
 Another common obsession is scrupulosity, the pathological guilt/anxiety about moral or religious issues.
 In scrupulosity, a person's obsessions focus on moral or religious fears, such as the fear of being an evil person or the fear of divine retribution for sin, for example going to Hell.
 Mysophobia, a pathological fear of contamination and germs, is another common obsession theme.

 Some people with OCD experience sexual obsessions that may involve intrusive thoughts or images of various sexual acts with strangers, acquaintances, relatives, animals, or religious figures and can include heterosexual or homosexual contact with people of any age.
 Similar to other intrusive thoughts or images, some disquieting sexual thoughts are normal at times, but people with OCD may attach extraordinary significance to such thoughts.
 For example, obsessive fears about sexual orientation can appear to the affected individual, and even to those around them, as a crisis of sexual identity.
 Furthermore, the doubt that accompanies OCD leads to uncertainty regarding whether one might act on the troubling thoughts, resulting in self-criticism or self-loathing.

 Pedophilia-themed obsessive–compulsive disorder (also known as pedophile OCD or P-OCD) is an OCD subtype regarding reocurring compulsions and obsessions over one being a pedophile.

 Most people with OCD understand that their thoughts do not correspond with reality; however, they feel that they must act as though these ideas are correct or realistic.
 For example, someone who engages in compulsive hoarding might be inclined to treat inorganic matter as if it had the sentience or rights of living organisms, despite accepting that such behavior is irrational on an intellectual level.
 There is debate as to whether hoarding should be considered an independent syndrome from OCD.